Vise: Engineer's

 An engineer's vise, also known as a metalworking vise, machinist's vise, or, informally, a "bench vise", is used to clamp metal instead of wood.
 It is used to hold metal when filing or cutting.
 It is sometimes made of cast steel or malleable cast iron, but most are made of cast iron.
 The jaws are often separate and replaceable, usually engraved with serrated or diamond teeth.
-Soft jaw covers made of aluminum, copper, wood (for woodworking) or plastic may be used to protect delicate work.
+Soft jaw covers made of aluminum, copper, wood (for woodworking) or plastic may be used to protect delicate work, such as fixating a chainsaw bar while sharpening the cutting chain.
 The jaw opening of an engineer's vise generally equals its jaw width, though it may be wider.

 An engineer's vise is bolted onto the top surface of a workbench, with the face of the fixed jaw just forward of its front edge.
 The vise may include other features such as a small anvil on the back of its body.
 Most engineer's vises have a swivel base.
-Some engineer's vises marketed as "homeowner grade" are made of pot metal or a very low grade of iron.
 Many homeowner's bench vises have an exposed screw.